Dhruvil2511/Dhruvil2511/README.md

 - 👋 Hi, I’m @Dhruvil2511
+- 📚 Currently in Second year of Computer Science Engineering
-- 👀 I’m interested in Development
+- 👀 I’m interested in App Development
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on making projects
 - 📫 You can contact me at dhruvilprajapati2003@gmail.com